tdwg/bdq/tg2/_review/docs/supplement/index.md

 The Framework also supports Amendments where the Response.result is a proposal to changes in procedures, such as suggesting that a constraint should be placed on a database field to restrict allowed values, or that a mapping of a data set onto Darwin Core terms has transposed a set of fields, or some other process related change.
 We have not framed any such tests in this form, nor have we considered how such assertions should be represented in a Response.result.

-**Measures** may apply to a single record (bdqffdq:SingleRecord), or can be accumulated across multiple records (bdqffdq:MultiRecords).
+**Measures**
  A Measure returns a numeric value of COMPLETE or NOT_COMPLETE as the Response.result.
 Most SingleRecord Measures defined here count the number of Validation or Amendment tests with a specifified Response.Result in a SingleRecord.

+Measures defined in bdqcore: may apply to a single record (bdqffdq:SingleRecord), or can be accumulated across multiple records (bdqffdq:MultiRecords).
+See [3.3.2 MultiRecord Measures](#332-MultiRecord-Measures) for further discussion of MultiRecord Measures.

 SingleRecord MEASUREs within bdqcore: are MEASURE_VALIDATIONTESTS_COMPLIANT, MEASURE_VALIDATIONTESTS_NOTCOMPLIANT, MEASURE_VALIDATIONTESTS_PREREQUISITESNOTMET, MEASURE_AMENDMENTS_PROPOSED and MEASURE_EVENTDATE_DURATIONINSECONDS.
 Of these, MEASURE_EVENTDATE_DURATIONINSECONDS is intended to provide an estimator for the duration of an event date that can be used as a criterion for Quality Assurance for some use cases, for example, a phenology use may need temporal resolution of records to within about a day, while a use involving long term patterns of spatial change may be satisfied by temoral resolution of about a year or better.
 Rather than providing specific measures for each possible duration, we chose to provide just this one generic measure that could be used as a filter criterion for any Use Case.
 The other SingleRecord measures in bdqcore take the Responses from other tests as their input and are intended for Quality Control uses to group records by number of data quality concerns present.

+### 3.3 MultiRecord Tests

+When defining a test, the test type (Validation, Amendment, Measure, Issue) is composed with a ResourceType (SingleRecord or MultiRecord).
+This determines if the test results in assertions about a single record or a data set as a whole.

+#### 3.3.1 MultiRecord Validations, Amendments, Issues

+We do not define any of these in BDQ Core, though these are allowed by bdqffdq.
+A MultiRecord Amendment, could, for example, evaluate all values of dwc:decimalLatitude and dwc:decimalLoongitude in a data set, assert that they are probably transposed, and that the consumer of the data quality report should check that the two terms do not have their values transposed, and if that is the error, switch their values.
+A MultiRecord Validation, for example, could evaluate all instances of dwc:occurrenceID in a data set and assert COMPLIANT if they are unique.

+#### 3.3.2 MultiRecord Measures

-**MultiRecord Measures** examine data across multiple records - a data set.
-All tests can be accumulated across multiple records (bdqffdq:MultiRecords).
+MultiRecord tests examine data across multiple records, a data set.
 The BDQ Core MultiRecord Measures all take the output of other tests as their input rather than data.
-The inputs, i.e. Information Elements, for these Measures in bdqcore: are the outputs of SingleRecord Validations.
+The inputs, that is the Information Elements, for these Measures in bdqcore: are the outputs of SingleRecord Validations.

+We have defined two sets of MultiRecord Measures in BDQ Core.
+One of these sets consists of Measures that return COMPLETE or NOT_COMLETE, the other set consists of Measures that return numeric values.
+These are intended for different purposes, Quality Control, and Quality Assurance (sensu Viega, et al, 2017).
+All of the MultiRecord Measures in BDQ Core take the output Response objects from other tests as their input InformationElements.

+In the BDQ Core suite of tests, for each bdqffdq:SingleRecord Validation there is defined a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
+Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for the relevant UseCase.
+Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT (and, if such are included, all (non-numeric) Measures comprising that Use have a Response.result of COMPLETE).
+A MultiRecord is fit for use for a given UseCase if each of the MultiRecord QA Measures on that MultiRecord returns COMPLETE.
+If this is not the case, SingleRecords where the Validations are other than COMPLIANT are filtered out until all of the MultiRecord QA measures return COMPLETE.
+The MultiRecord QA measures are the formal means the Fitness for Use Framework provides for ensuring that a data set is fit for use for a given UseCase.
+Thus, under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the criteria of bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.

-One subset of these measures counts the Responses from a given Validation across multiple records that have Response.result of COMPLIANT.
-For QualityControl, these numbers identify where work is needed to make more of a data set fit for use for a given Use Case.
-These MultiRecord Measures that return counts can be run before an Amendment step in a data processing pipeline, and run again after applying all of the proposed changes to the data from the Amendments to the data set.
-A comparison of these pre-amendment and post-amendment phases will identify hto what extent accepting all of the proposed changes from the Amendments will improve the quality of the data for a given Use Case.
+We have also defined MultiRecord Measures that count the number of instances of some state for the Response objects from some SingleRecord Validation run over all the rows in a data set.
+For example, to to return a count of Response.value of COMPLIANT for a particular Validation across a data set, thus providing a (numeric) measure of how fit a data set is for some purpose.
+This subset of possible measures in BDQ Core simply counts the Responses from a given Validation that have Response.result of COMPLIANT.
+For QualityControl, these numbers identify where (and how much) work is needed to make more of a data set fit for use for a given UseCase.
+These MultiRecord Measures that return counts can also be run before an amendment step in a data processing pipeline, and then run again after applying all of the proposed changes to the data from the Amendments to the data in the pipeline.
+A comparison of these pre-amendment and post-amendment phases will identify how much accepting all of the proposed changes from the amendments will improve the quality of the data for a given UseCase.
+We have chosen to phrase these as returning a count of COMPLIANT (but see note in [3.3.3](#333-considerations-for-use-of-multirecord-measures) below), and let consumers calculate percentages of compliant from the number of records in the data set.
+Other statistics are possbile, but under the constraint that a bdqffdq:Measure may only return a single numeric value, or COMPLETE/NOT_COMPLETE.

-The other subset of these measures are intended for QualityAssurance.
-For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
-Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for core purposes.
-Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.
-Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT, and all (non-numeric) Measures comprising that Use have a Response.result of COMPLETE.
+MultiRecord measures can also operate directly on the data, that is, to use data terms as the input InformationElements.
+For example, a MultiRecord Measure could be framed to measure the average number of individuals reported in dwc:individualCount in a data set, or could be framed to report another statistic on that or another term.
+We have defined none in this form in BDQ Core.

+#### 3.3.3 Considerations for use of MultiRecord Measures

-Some Validations return a Response.status=INTERNAL_PREREQUISITES_NOT_MET when one or more of the input InformationElements contain empty values.
-For some Use Cases, empty values in some fields make the data not fit for use (these are usually tested directly for with VALIDATION...NOTEMPTY tests), however, some Validations operate on sparse data or other cases where the data is fit for use even without values, but when values are present, they must comply with some restriction.
+Some Validations return Response.status=INTERNAL_PREREQUISITES_NOT_MET when one or more of the input InformationElements contain empty values.
+For some UseCases, empty values in some fields make the data not fit for use (these are usually tested directly for with VALIDATION...NOTEMPTY tests), however, some Validations operate on sparse data or other cases where the data is fit for use even without values, but when values are present, they must comply with some restriction.
 For example, dwc:minimumDepth and dwc:maximumDepth are not expected to be populated for terrestrial data, but are expected to be within range when values are supplied (for freshwater and marine data).
-A subset of the MultiRecord QualityAssurance Measures accomodate such cases by returning Response.result=COMPLETE for validations that are either Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET.
-Thus they can report that all of the SingleRecords in a MultiRecord either have, for example, no value in dwc:minimumDepth or have an in-range value for dwc:minimumDepth.
+A subset of the MultiRecord QA Measures accomodate such cases by returning Response.result=COMPLETE for validations that are either Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET.
+Thus they can measure that all of the SingleRecords in a MultiRecord either have, for example, no value in dwc:minimumDepth or have an in-range value for dwc:minimumDepth.

 It is possible, but less flexible, to frame Validations to return Result.response=COMPLIANT for either empty values or non-empty values that satisfy other validation criteria.
 Concerns are better separated, and individual tests are better composed to fit particular user needs, by having the Validations treat empty data as INTERNAL_PREREQUISITES_NOT_MET, and then framing MultiRecord QA Measures as appropriate for a given UseCase.

-MultiRecord measures can also operate directly on the data, for example, a MultiRecord Measure could be framed to measure the average number of individuals reported in dwc:individualCount in a data set.

-### 3.3 Data Quality Dimension and 'Warning Types'
+### 3.4 Data Quality Dimension and 'Warning Types'

 A "Warning Type" for each test was originally envisioned to provide insight into the nature of the issues associated the negative results of tests.
 Initially, we had a concept of 'severity' where a failed test could be considered either a "Warning" or an "Error".
 We subsequently elaborated the warnings into "Warning Types" that had a value of "Ambiguous", "Amended", "Incomplete", "Inconsistent", "Invalid", "Issue", "Report" or "Unlikely".
 In 2023, a cross tabulation of 'Data Quality Dimension' from the Framework (Veiga et al. 2017) against 'Warning Type' demonstrated that they were highly correlated (see table below).
 Subsequently, 'Warning Type' was removed as a test Descriptor.